 Licorice is one of the most widely used botanical medicines.
 Originally used in Egyptian, Chinese and Indian cultures for its role in alleviating viral respiratory tract infections like a dry cough or hoarseness.

 Recent research has evaluated the underlying mechanisms of licorice in inhibiting viral infections.
-Finding licorice to play a role in reducing serum liver enzymes in chronic hepatitis and having an inhibitory effect on HIV replication and interferon-inducing and natural killer cells.
+Finding licorice to play a role in supporting the liver and has an inhibitory effect on HIV replication.

 Studies on the role of licorice on influenza virus have found it able to inhibit the recovery of hemagglutinins, suggesting a beneficial treatment of inflammatory processes related to viral infection.
 Following the SARS outbreaking 2003, licorice has been studied for its effect on inhibiting SARS-CoV replication in vitro.

-Licorice extract should be taken with caution; heavy consumption has been associated with increased risk of hypertension and preterm birth in pregnancy.
+Licorice extract should be taken with caution.
+Heavy consumption of licorice can increase the risk of hypertension and preterm birth in pregnancy.

 So, how can you get started with taking anti-viral herbs?